gdestuynder/audisp-json/messages_format.rst

 :summary: Human readable summary of the message.
 :tags: Various tags to indicate the audisp-json plugin version.
 :timestamp: UTC timestamp, or with timezone set.
+:details.auditserial: The message/event serial sent by audit.
+This is mainly used for debugging or as a reference between the Mozdef/JSON message and the host's original message.
 :details.uid,gid: User/group id who started the program.
 :details.username: Human readable alias of the uid.
 :details.euid: Effective user/group id the program is running as.